cs01/termpair/README.md

 TermPair lets people collaborate, view, and share, all in real time.
 And it's easy to use!

-To try it, use [pipx](https://github.com/pipxproject/pipx) start the server
+To try it, use [pipx](https://github.com/pipxproject/pipx) to start the server:

 ```
 pipx run termpair serve
 ```

-then share your terminal
+THen share your terminal:

 ```
 pipx run termpair share -b
 ```

-your browser will open, and you can view whatever is printed to the terminal.
+Your browser will open, and you can view whatever is printed to the terminal.

 <p align="center">
 <img align="center" src="https://github.com/cs01/termpair/raw/master/termpair_terminal.png"/>